AnVenDev/clinia_UI/README.md

 ## 📌 Notes

-- AI-powered features (chatbot, summarizer, emotion analysis) are managed by external microservices not included in this repository.
+- AI-powered features (chatbot, summarizer, emotion analysis) are managed by external microservices NOT included in this repository.
 - You are free to connect to your own AI models or use existing endpoints (e.g., OpenAI, Hugging Face Spaces, or custom FastAPI servers).

 ---